GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs/release-notes/0.9/en.md

 This feature is not in the GraphQL spec yet, but it's expected to be eventually added: [graphql/graphql-spec#825](https://github.com/graphql/graphql-spec/pull/825).
 Since it is extremely valuable, it has already been implemented for the GraphQL API for WordPress.

-The "oneof" input object is a particular type of input object, where exactly one of the input fields must be provided as input (or otherwise it returns a validation error).
+The "oneof" input object is a particular type of input object, where exactly one of the input fields must be provided as input, or otherwise it returns a validation error.
 This behavior introduces polymorphism for inputs.

 For instance, the field `Root.post` now receives a field argument `by`, which is a oneof input object allowing is to retrieve the post via different properties, such as by `id`: